glehmann/click-fish/README.md

 ## License

-Licensed under the MIT, see [LICENSE].
+Licensed under the MIT, see LICENSE.